 I don’t think that reading fluency should be left to chance.
 While some dyslexic children, like Dr. Fink’s adult research subjects, might eventually gain fluency through their own persistence, it is not something that merely comes with time or age.
 Many of Dr. Fink’s subjects were highly educated and had received years of specialized tutoring as children, but made comments like this: “To this day, I can hardly sound out a word..” (from a speech pathologist).
 “Phonics doesn’t always work.” (neurologist).
 “I can’t sound out anything.’ (gynecologist) “I had phonics training in the resource room, but it never got into my head.” (biologist).

 Fluency requires a merger of skills, in the context of reading meaningful text — so children should be provided with all the tools needed to reach that goal from the outset.
-Kids can become capable and confident readers through strategies geared to their natural strengths.
-There is nothing wrong offering help with basic skills as well, but it is a problem when the goal of fixing a specific weakness supplants the more important goal of enabling the child to become an independent reader.
+Kids can become capable and confident readers through strategies geared to their natural strengths.7 There is nothing wrong with also offering help with basic skills, but it is a problem when the goal of fixing a specific weakness supplants the more important goal of enabling the child to become an independent reader.

 - Reading fluency is defined as “”the ability to read connected text rapidly, smoothly, effortlessly, and automatically with little conscious attention to the mechanics of reading, such as decoding.”
 Meyer, M. S., & Felton, R. H. (1999).
 Repeated Reading to Enhance Fluency: Old Approaches and New Direction.
 Annuals of Dyslexia, 49, 283-306